keltia/octopress/source/_posts/2014-10-14-human-behaviour.md

 Harassment is bad, period.

 On men too (see [Lennart Poettering post](http://pastebin.com/yLfh8iaa) originally on Google groups).
-I do not like him and the way he has been pushing [systemd](https://en.wikipedia.org/wiki/Systemd) in Linux distributions BUT behaviour toward him is NOT acceptable either.
+I do not like him and the way he has been pushing {% wp Systemd %} in Linux distributions BUT behaviour toward him is NOT acceptable either.

 {%footnotes_inline%}